Hollywood Vampires (Hollywood Vampires album): Content

 At his shows, Alice Cooper often performs cover songs as a tribute to his drinking buddies The Hollywood Vampires.
 For an album of covers based on the latter, Cooper wanted songs specific to their early 70s era.
 "Jim Morrison and Jimi Hendrix of course were before the Vampires," he conceded.
 "But they were, like, early, early-breed Vampires.
 They would have been there every single night."

 The songs duly hail from acts who fit the original group's "lore", with the exception of two new tracks by Cooper and Depp titled "My Dead Drunk Friends" and "Raise the Dead".
 "My Dead Drunk Friends" is named after Cooper's recent favorite turn of phrase.
 Of that, Cooper says "'My dead drunk friends', they would have laughed at that.
 It was their sense of humor."

 Of McCartney's appearance, Depp recalled: "We're recording live… Alice looks at me with this befuddled little look and he's mouthing the words, 'Oh my god, that's Paul McCartney!' to me… Then I look over at Joe Perry – one of my guitar heroes from when I was a kid – and he looks at me and he says, mouthing it, 'Jesus – look, man, it's Paul McCartney!'
 It was great to see those two huge stars being starstruck."

 The lead track is a spoken word piece titled "The Last Vampire" voiced by Christopher Lee, in which he recites a passage from Bram Stoker's Dracula.
 This was Lee's final recording for a musical album before his death in June 2015.

 A deluxe digital edition was released on February 12, 2016, and features "I'm a Boy", "Seven and Seven Is" and "As Bad as I Am".

+Critical reception

+Upon release, the album received generally positive reviews from music critics.
+At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 69, based on 7 reviews, indicating "generally favorable reviews".